Pram018/Pram018/README.md

 ---

 ## 💬 About Me
-- 🖥️ Systems programming or Development in C / C++
+- 🖥️ Aspiring Systems programming or Quant Developer
 - 🌐 Focused on Building Scalable C++ systems and applications
 - 🧱 Applying OOP and SOLID principles in C++ projects
 - 🧩 Competative Programming